banyikun/CNN-UCB/README.md

 For example,   python cnn_ucb.py --dataset cifar10   ; python neuralUCB.py --dataset mnist

-## Results are configurations are in results.pdf
+## Results and configurations are in results.pdf

 ## note:
 To run dataset "notmnist", it is needed to download "imagedat.npy" and "labeldata.npy", and place them in the local folder.